janlauber/one-click-docs/platform/projects/overview.md

 {% hint style="info" %}
 You first need to create a blueprint before you can create a project.
 Head over to the [blueprints.md](../blueprints.md "mention") section to learn more about blueprints.
 {% endhint %}

+You can also set some labels for the project.
+Labels are used to group projects together and can be used to filter projects in the project list.

+## Manage existing projects

+Each project has it's own overview page where you can see the details of the project and it's resources.

+### Project settings

+In the project settings, you can change the project name, description, and labels.
+You can also delete the project from the project settings.
+There is also an option to use advanced editing mode for the project.
+Head over to the [Operator CRD](../../operator-manual/crd.md "mention") section to learn more about the Operator CRD.
+You can also directly create a new blueprint from the selected project.